Eliane Montel

-Eliane Montel (9 October 1898 – 24 January 1993) was a French physicist and chemist.
+Eliane Montel (8 October 1898 – 24 January 1993) was a French physicist and chemist.

 Family

-Montel was born on 9 October 1898, in Marseille.
+Montel was born on 8 October 1898, in Marseille.
 She spent her childhood between Marseille and Montpellier.

 During the 1920s, Montel had a love affair with French physicist Paul Langevin.
 Their son, Paul-Gilbert Langevin, was born on 5 July 1933 in Boulogne-Billancourt.

 Early years

-Montel graduated in 1919 and was a student in sciences at the Ecole Normale Supérieure de jeunes filles de Sèvres.
+Montel graduated in 1919 and was a student in sciences at the École Normale Supérieure de jeunes filles de Sèvres.
 She went on to teach science to young girls, and graduated at the agrégation competition in 1923.